 - What is your life set for?
 Are you set for happiness, prosperity or failure?
 Are you programmed to struggle emotionally or being emotionally balanced

 - Are you conditioned to repeat the same story of your parents?
 Perhaps money failures, divorce, loneliness and constant struggles?

-- Depression, fear, anxiety, lack of sleep, addictions, you name it!
+- Depression, fear, emotional anxiety, lack of sleep, addictions, you name it!

 It may appear to you as the reasons for these drastic fluctuations (your emotional roller coaster) come from the outside world but in reality everything comes from the “inside”.

 Unhappy life is nothing more than a conditioned program.